 Class activities and online discussions

-Throughout the semester the students are expected to prepare a 5 short documents to be shared with the rest of the class as discussion starters.
+Throughout the semester the students are expected to prepare 4 short documents to be shared with the rest of the class as discussion starters.
 The requirements and submission process for each document will vary.
 Details will be announced in class and posted either here or on Blackboard.

 Mid-Term Essay: Looking back at the early research: how relevant is it for new media research?

 Summarize in at least 1500 words your opinion about the possible relevance of the early mass communication literature on social media.
 Be selective, address one or two core theories as a focal point of the paper.
 This short essay should refer to specific readings and theories discussed so far and should indicate how and why you find them relevant to contemporary social media research.
 In case you find them outmoded or irrelevant feel free to state your position as such.
 You need, however, to support your opinion with specific and well-articulated arguments that make use of the relevant academic literature used in class or found by you through independent research.
 Citations APA style.
 Example of a successful paper previously submitted to this seminar.

 Deadline: October 12, 11:59 PM.
 Delivery on Blackboard.